-Preliminary work using the LabScope, in combination with the new murine VFSS protocol, demonstrates a major advantage of over conventional systems: the number of swallow parameters that can be reliably quantified is nearly doubled.
+Preliminary work using The LabScope, in combination with the new murine VFSS protocol, demonstrates a major advantage of over conventional systems: the number of swallow parameters that can be reliably quantified is nearly doubled.
 However, soft tissue structures of the swallowing mechanism (e.g., tongue, velum, posterior pharyngeal wall, and epiglottis) of mice are not readily visible when using low or high energy fluoroscopy systems.
 Therefore, we focused on quantifying bolus flow measures rather than the biomechanics of swallowing.
 We were predominantly interested in parameters that could be quantified based on units of time, area, distance, volume, etc., rather than using Likert-

 type scale measures.
 Numerous bolus flow parameters meeting this requirement have been described in the human VFSS literature, such as oral transit time27-29, pharyngeal transit time27-33, and esophageal transit time34-36, to name but a few.
 Bolus transport through the oral cavity was not readily visible in mice, likely due to the small bolus size during spontaneous drinking.
 However, we were able to reliably quantify pharyngeal